 Distance: 130 km Driving time: 2.5 hours (more with stops) Base: Ohrid (stay 2 nights)

-Evening: The Old Town has the best restaurants.
-Fresh Ohrid trout (Salmo letnica, a endemic species) is the local speciality — order it grilled with local white wine.
-Budget €15–20 for dinner with wine at a waterfront restaurant.
+For dinner, the Old Town has the best restaurants.
+Fresh Ohrid trout (Salmo letnica, an endemic species) is the local speciality — order it grilled with local white wine.
+Budget €15–20 with wine at a waterfront restaurant.

 Day 4: Ohrid — Lake Day and Beaches